aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2020/December 2020.md

 ## 13th December 2020
 - [ ] Where are Tropical Montane Grasslands located in India ?
 In India these forests have been classifed as waste lands
-- [ ]  #map : Nilgiris, Palani, Anamalai ?
 - [ ] What is TS-iPASS ?
-- [ ]  #national-parks : mudumalai tiger reserve ?
 - [ ] What is Article - 312 ?
 - [ ] What is 9th Schedule ?
 What is its speciality ?
 - [ ] Who is the authoirity responsible for conducting National Family Health Survey ?
 - [ ] India is a signatory to Program of Action of International Conference on Population & Development, 1994 ?
 What does it say ?
-- [ ]  #data : 2001-2011 was the 1st decade in 100 years, where the growth rate came down but also registered a sharpest decline in decadal growth from 21.54%(1991-2001) to 17.64%(2001-11)

 - [ ] What is wanted fertility ? it implies on average couples do not want more than 2 children
 - [ ] What is the election procedure in Territorial Councils ?
 - [ ] Which states have Inner Line Permits ?
 - [ ] What were Cod Wars in 1960s & 70s involving Iceland & Britian ?
-- [ ]  #map : Rabat ?
-Morocco ?
-Mauritiana ?
 - [ ] What impact can integration of fintech into banking or credit result in ?
-- [ ]  #data  : India's private credit/GDP ratio is lowest in the global economy peers

 - [ ] What is the new scheme announced by Fin.Min. recently on Special assistance to states for Capital Expenditure ?
-- [ ]  #dictionary : oversight ?
 - [ ] As per New Drugs & Clinical Trials Rules,2019 depending on the severity, the regulator has the right to waive local clinical trials if a drug has been approved elsewhere

 ## 14th December 2020
-- [ ]  #national-parks : Agasthyamalai ?
-- [ ]  #national-parks : Kulathupuzha Reserve Forest ?
 - [ ] What is the issue in Teesta water sharing b/w India & Bangladesh ?
-- [ ]  #river : Monu, Muhuri, Khowai, Gomti, Dharla, Dudhkumar ?
 - [ ] What is petroleum friendship pipeline b/w India & Bangladesh ?
 - [ ] survelience of sewage waters has been helpful in polio's eradication & same is being used in covid-19